 Upper lip wrinkles are a common concern, and are often one of the initial reasons that drive people to seek out cosmetic treatments for the first time.
-Women tend to be affected more than men, and their prevalence tends to increase with age.
+Women tend to be affected more than men because they have a thinner dermal layer and less facial hair.
+The prevalence of vertical upper lip lines also often increases with age.
 It is also significantly more common in those with fairer skin types.

-Etiologically, upper lip lines come from several underlying factors that affect the area;
+Etiologically, vertical lines come from several underlying factors that affect the area;

 - Sun exposure – the upper lip is often one of the areas that is significantly affected by the sun, or more specifically, UV radiation.
 Chronic sun exposure causes oxidative damage to the skin, leading to wrinkling as well as other skin concerns such as skin cancers and pigmentation problems.

 - Loss of volume – possibly one of the less obvious causes of upper lip wrinkling.
 Loss of subcutaneous fat in particular can cause the upper lips to shrivel, and as a result cause wrinkles.

 - Muscle contraction – the muscle surrounding the mouth, orbicularis oris, is responsible for closing the mouth and is activated during speech.
 Pursing the lips can crease vertical lines into the upper lip.

 - Smoking – although upper lip lines occur in both smokers and non-smokers, smokers purse their lips more frequently and this increases wrinkling around the mouth.
 Toxins from cigarettes can also accelerate the natural ageing process of the skin in general.